vtex/faststore/packages/graphql-utils/README.md

 This library solves the GraphQL over HTTP problem.
 This means you need access to both the frontend and the backend to use this library.
 It has 3 main components: A `gql` tag and `request` function to allow you to declare and fetch data from your graphql server in your frontend.
 A `babel` plugin to optimize your JS/TS assets so your graphql queries add ZERO bytes to your final bundle.
 A [codegen](https://www.graphql-code-generator.com/) plugin to generate persisted queries to your [persisted query ready graphql server](https://www.apollographql.com/docs/apollo-server/performance/apq/)

-The main idea behind this module is to preprocess and aggregate all graphql queries of your frontend into a single json file.
+The main idea behind this module is to preprocess and aggregate all graphql queries of your frontend into a single JSON file.
 This file is then uploaded to the graphql server so that, when your frontend needs to query any data, it asks for the graphql server to execute a given query, instead of having to send the whole query.
-This is really similiar to Apollo's [automatic persisted queries](https://www.apollographql.com/docs/apollo-server/performance/apq/), however, instead of gathering the queries dynamicaly, we preprocess and upload the queries to the server before we deploy the website.
+This is really similar to Apollo's [automatic persisted queries](https://www.apollographql.com/docs/apollo-server/performance/apq/), however, instead of gathering the queries dynamically, we preprocess and upload the queries to the server before we deploy the website.
 This makes some optimizations possible, like:
 - ZERO bundle sizes
 - Inline Fragments
 - Flattened Transforms
 - Redundant Node Skipping.

 # Installing
 Installing this plugin may vary depending on your setup.
-The instructions below are recommended if you are usign graphql-codegen cli.
+The instructions below are recommended if you are using graphql-codegen cli.
 If you are using graphql-codegen in a different way please refer to their docs on how to add plugins instead.

 To install, just